Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 **4** | W | L | L | D | W
 **5** | W | W | L | L | D

-The above is the "base" 5 weapon SW chart.
+The above is the "base" 5-weapon SW chart.
 As discussed earlier, each weapon is weak to 2 other and strong against the remaining 2.

 If the rows and columns are rearranged and headers are relabeled, this gives a new but fair SW chart.